 The European Hospital and Healthcare Employers' Association (HOSPEEM) represents at the European level national employers' organisations operating in the hospital and healthcare sector.

 The European Hospital and Healthcare Employers’ Association (HOSPEEM) was established in September 2005 to represent the interests of national hospital employers’ organisations on workforce and industrial relations issues at European level.
-HOSPEEM was created by the members of the European Centre of Employers and Enterprises providing Public Services (CEEP) who felt that there was a need for a distinct voice on health workforce issues at European level.
-HOSPEEM is, since its creation, a sectoral member of CEEP.
+HOSPEEM was created by the members of the SGI Europe (Services of General Interest in Europe, formerly CEEP) who felt that there was a need for a distinct voice on health workforce issues at European level.
+HOSPEEM is, since its creation, a sectoral member of SGI Europe.
 At its creation, HOSPEEM established a cooperation agreement with the European Hospital and Healthcare Federation (HOPE).

 HOSPEEM has members across the European Union both in the state or regionally controlled hospital sector and in the private health sector.
 HOSPEEM members are health employer organisations with the powers to negotiate on pay and on terms and conditions of service with their respective Trade Union partners.